pewresearch/django_learning/docs_source/utils/machine_learning/balancing_variables.rst

 across different groups.
 This can be useful during machine learning, if you want to make sure that different groups of documents are given equal weight during training.

+When extracting a `document_dataset`, `document_coder_datset`, or `document_coder_label` dataset, you can pass in a keyword argument containing the names of `balancing_variables` that correspond to functions defined in your `settings.DJANGO_LEARNING_BALANCING_VARIABLES` folders.
+Weights will be computed to evenly balance all classes within the partitions (using the combinations if multiple variables are included) and the results will be contained in a `balancing_weight` column in the returned dataset.
+If you specify a balancing weight in the training dataset for a machine learning pipeline, the `LearningModel` will use the balancing weight from the dataset when computing its training weight.
+If class weights and/or sampling weights are included, these will be multiplied by the balancing weight.
+Balancing weights will NOT be used when evaluating model performance.
+They exist in Django Learning solely for the training phase of machine learning, or simply for your own convenience when you're extracting datasets.

 Defining balancing weights
 --------------------------